Meal Maker Curry Recipe | Soya Chunks Curry

 Yes!
 As written, this recipe for meal maker curry will serve 4 adults.
 You can either halve or double the recipe as needed.

-I personally prefer to boil my soya chunks in lightly salted water for 5 minutes prior to adding them to any recipe.
+I personally prefer to boil the soya chunks in lightly salted water for 5 minutes prior to adding them to any recipe.
 You can also opt to pour boiling water over the top and leave them to soak for a few hours, or cover with cool water and soak them overnight.

 Ingredients